Healing our Horses - Healing Ourselves

 The system was named Forward Riding and adapted by the US Cavalry in the early 1900s.
 The cavalries realized the Forward Riding system created willing cooperative horses able to cover all types of terrain, travel at speed and jump all types of obstacles while staying sound, healthy and sane.

-They realized it was also ideal for developing the most functional riders in the fastest way
+They understood it was also ideal for developing the most functional riders in the fastest

 Forward Riding includes training both inside and outside the ring and includes training in dressage, jumping and all types of cross-country riding, including trails.